 A significant reason many recent graduates of Church of Christ colleges, for example, decide not to join Churches of Christ after college is this issue.

 Many people searching for a church home for their family consider the reputation and distinctive features of a denomination while considering which churches to visit.
 There are only a handful of things that prominently distinguish Churches of Christ from most all other denominations and this complete prohibition is one of them, along with a cappella music.

 As another example, some Church of Christ members are hesitant to — or will not —- invite their friends to the church because they know that this issue is a deal-breaker or they do not want to expose their female friends or their daughters to such discrimination.

 More on Wide Negative Impact of Prohibiting Women and Girls From Speaking

 Members’ enthusiasm and attitude towards the church and their interest in volunteering and investing time and energy in the church are negatively impacted by this prohibition, too.
 This impacts many aspects of the church relative to membership, such as evangelism.

-Churches of Christ are near the bottom—fourth lowest—in attendance rate and percentage of members who say religion is very important to them among evangelical denominations / categories.
+Churches of Christ are near the bottom—fourth lowest—in attendance rate and percentage of members who say religion is very important to them among evangelical denominations / categories of size.
 In the higher ones, women much more freely take part in public worship.